When You’re Running on Empty: A Gentle Way to Restore Capacity

 Pause, even briefly.

-Reduce activity as much as you can.
+Reduce activity where you can.

 ☝️ Index — Nourish and Move Gently